DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 Teaching is an exciting career, but if you have caring responsibilities, people dependent on your earnings, or you are living with a disability you might need some help to take your next step.

-Your Teacher Training Adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
+Your teacher training adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
 Your adviser will be just a call, message or email away.

-## Meet Simon, a Teacher Training Adviser
+## Meet Simon, a teacher training adviser

 <iframe class="lazyload" data-src="https://www.youtube-nocookie.com/embed/T9Bhcaa6LJ4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Already applied and been unsuccessful?

-Our Teacher Training Advisers can help make your next application stronger.
+Our teacher training advisers can help make your next application stronger.
 They’ll help you:

 * act on any feedback
 * understand the qualifications you need to become a teacher
 * improve your personal statement

-## Are you ready for an Adviser?
+## Are you ready for an adviser?

 To sign up, you’ll need one of these: